sirensolutions/siren-join/README.md

     $ bin/plugin --url file:///PATH-TO-FILTERJOIN-PLUGIN/target/releases/siren-join-1.0.zip --install FilterJoinPlugin

 Note that we use the `--url` option for the plugin command in order to inform it to get the file locally instead of trying to download it from an online repository.
+Alternatively, you can use the following command to download the plugin from an online repository:

+    $ bin/plugin -i solutions.siren/siren-join/1.0

 We can now start Elasticsearch and see that our plugin gets loaded: